 The 960 Site showed some elevated copper, zinc and cadmium concentrations in 2003 and 2004 as illustrated on the graphs provided in Attachment C. This was likely due to the removal activities, which exposed some additional production rock materials in the base of the road and altered drainage patterns.
-Water quality from this site has been consistently good since 2005 and meets the Alaska Water Quality Standards for all measured parameters.
+Water quality from this site has consistently met the Alaska Water Quality Standards for all measured parameters since 2005.

 A small volume of pyritic material remains within the road prism, as evidenced by localized iron staining.
-An ABA sample of this material collected in 2013 showed a NNP of -30.3 (tCaCO3/kt) and a paste pH of 3.6.
 HGCMC plans to remove this material during final reclamation of the 1350 access road following cessation of mining operations.
 The 960 Site will continue to be monitored for water quality changes and potential impacts on Greens Creek.